thecarlover/Githunter/README.md

 - **Search GitHub Repositories and Profiles**: Easily search for GitHub repositories and user profiles.
 - **Profile and Repository Details**: View detailed information about GitHub users and their repositories.
+- **HeatMap**: A Contribution map also enhanced the profile view directly taking contribution info from github.
 - **Smooth Animations**: Enhanced user experience with framer-motion animations.
 - **Responsive Design**: Optimized for various devices using Tailwind CSS.

 ## Demo